agnivade/agnivade.github.io/_posts/2019-01-21-vet-analyzer.md

 It seems like things are fine, but I have just missed a `$5`.
 This bugged me so much that I wanted to write a vet analyzer for this to detect patterns like these and flag them.

-There are other semantic checks we can apply like matching the no. of positional args with the no. of params passed and so on.
-But we will just focus on the most basic check of verifying whether a sql query is syntactically correct or not.
+There are other semantic checks we can apply like matching the number of positional args with the number of params passed and so on.
+But in this post, we will just focus on the most basic check of verifying whether a sql query is syntactically correct or not.

 ### Layout of an analyzer

 All analyzers usually expose a global variable `Analyzer` of type `analysis.Analyzer`.
 It is this variable which is imported by driver packages.

-Let us see what it looks like -
+Let us see what it looks like:

 ```go
 var Analyzer = &analysis.Analyzer{